-Automatic Primary Timing System Semiautomatic Primary Timing System Manual Primary Timing System World Records Touchpad time Semiautomatic backup time with three, two, or one valid button(s) if the touchpad fails Three valid buttons Manual backup time with three valid watches if the semiau- tomatic system fails (no valid buttons) Three valid watches if the three-button semiautomat- ic system fails (no valid buttons) Three valid watches Leadoff or initial split recorded by a touchpad Leadoff or initial split recorded by three valid watches if the touchpad fails Leadoff or initial split record- ed by three valid watches.
-Leadoff or initial split recorded by three valid watches.
-USMS Records Touchpad time Semiautomatic backup time with three, two, or one valid button(s) if the touchpad fails Three-button system with a time calculated using the procedure in 103.17.3B Manual backup time with two val- id watches if the semiau- tomatic system fails (no valid buttons) Two valid watches if the three-button semiautomat- ic system fails (no valid buttons) Three valid watches Leadoff or initial split recorded by touchpad USMS Top 10 Times Touchpad time Talles Semiautomatic backup time with three, two, or one valid button(s) if the touchpad fails.
+Automatic Primary Timing System Semiautomatic Primary Timing System Manual Pri- mary Timing System World Records Touchpad time Semiautomatic backup time with three, two, or one valid button(s) if the touchpad fails.
+Leadoff or initial split recorded by a touchpad.
+Leadoff or initial split recorded by three, two, or one semiauto- matic button(s) if the touchpad fails.
+USMS Records Touchpad time Semiautomatic backup time with three, two, or one valid button(s) if the touchpad fails.
+Leadoff or initial split recorded by touchpad.
+USMS Top 10 Times Touchpad Time Semiautomatic backup time with three, two, or one valid button(s) if the touchpad fails.
 Two-button system with a time calculated using the procedure in 103.17.3B Manual backup time with one valid watch if the semiautomatic system fails (no valid buttons).
-One watch if the two-button semiautomatic system fails (no buttons) Two valid watches Leadoff or initial split recorded by two valid watches if the touchpad fails.
-Leadoff or initial split record- ed by two valid watches.
+One watch if the two-button semiautomatic system fails (no buttons) Two valid watches Leadoff or initial split recorded by two valid watches if the touch- pad fails.
+Leadoff or initial split recorded by two valid watches.
 Leadoff or initial split recorded by two valid watches.